Reproducible-Science-Curriculum/organization-RR-Jupyter/_episodes/05-conclusion.md

 keypoints:
 - "First key point."
 ---
+## Completing our project directory
+Now that we've finished cleaning our data, it's time to move on to exploring the data.
+For this, we'll need some scripts.
+Since we anticipate writing a lot of code to analyze this data, we'll create another root-level folder called `code`.
+We'll keep all analysis scripts in here.

+Finally, we'll also want to create some outputs from this project, perhaps in the form of figures or a document that summarizes our work.
+As such, we'll create the following folders in the root-level:

+1. `output` will store results of any analysis.
+This may be statistics we've calculate, the results of fitting a model, or features extracted from the cleaned data.
+2. `doc` will contain any documents we are generating from this data.
+It could contain a latex document for a manuscript we're prepping for publication.

+Now that our folder is ready to go, it's time to start getting our hands dirty with the data.
+This will be covered in the next module.

 ## The value of record keeping
 Most data needs to be cleaned, re-organized, or otherwise prepared for subsequent data analysis.
 In order to do this reproducibly and effectively.
 When beginning a new project or analyzing new data, always remember to: